g-leech/argmin-gravitas/_posts/2015-09-01-crave-new-world.markdown

 <br><br>
 <b>Disclosure:</b> Some time ago, I watched someone die of oesophegeal cancer, over the course of about a year.
-The experience was not salutary on his spirituality, personality or worldview.
+The experience was not salutary to his spirituality, personality or worldview, nor to mine.
 I write from the force of this anecdote, but not only that.<br><br />